 To change your logo go to the 'Page Master' under the 'Design' menu

-The last anchorage on the north east coast of Jura, and the very last house too.
+The last anchorage on the northeast coast of Jura, and the very last house too.
 It must take the owners well over an hour to drive down to Craighouse, in part over an unmetalled road.
 The most obvious thing to do here is to walk to the north tip of Jura and inspect the Gulf of Corryvreckan before having a go at it by boat (on old charts the tide race was quaintly referred to as the "cauldron of the speckled sea", the English translation from the Gaelic.

 "The hazards of the Coryvrechan, are of the same nature as those of the other narrow channels of the Western Islands, as well as of the Pentland Firth; and if greater, they may still be avoided, with similar precautions.
 But as this passage is seldom used by boats, and never by vessels, it has received, in addition to the exaggeration, the further ill character which attends all untried danger.
 Had it been as necessary a channel as the Kyle Rich or Hoy Mouth, we should have heard far less of its horrors.
 Like those of the Mahlstrom, they shrink before the boldness of a fair examination".

 On the walk you will see deer and rabbits.
 Around the anchorage there is loads of bird song and in the anchorage there are loads of seals.
-It seems quite safe notwithstanding the rather unnerving sound of the tide racing by less than 100 metres away; certainly not a place to drag an anchor, or let the children loose in the dinghy.
-And you can walk down to Barnhill - see the Kinuachdrachd anchorage.
+It seems quite safe notwithstanding the rather unnerving sound of the tide racing by less than 100 metres away.
+Not a place to drag an anchor, or let the children loose in the dinghy.
+And you can walk down to Barnhill — see the Kinuachdrachd anchorage.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 Looking north to the anchorage